 We won’t change the world, but at least we’ll laugh trying.

 Though they claim their celebrity articles are a “humorous parody,” they aren’t presented with any semblance of humor or satire.
 These auto-generated stories are duplicated for hundreds of celebrities, with only basic personal details (such as age or gender) changed to suit the celebrity for which the article is written.
 Take, for example, their article which “debunks” celebrity death hoaxes.
 The same article exists for every celebrity on the website.
-It isn’t news, it isn’t real, and it isn’t funny.
+It isn’t news and it isn’t real.

 Example: Fake stories debunking celebrity death hoaxes

 As stated above, one type of story that can be found for every person on Mediamass “debunks” a death rumor supposedly circulating about that celebrity.
 Aside from basic details which vary for each celebrity, the rest of the “death hoax” article is duplicated verbatim.

 Below are screen shots of the “death hoax” articles for Nicolas Cage, Hillary Clinton, and Jim Carrey when we first posted this article in 2013.

 Some legitimate news sites have cited these phony stories by Mediamass, not realizing they were fake.
 Below are some examples of real news outlets which have been fooled by Mediamass, often without sourcing them.

 - Travelers Today.
 This article debunks a Bill Cosby death hoax, dated June 6, 2013 and written by Karen Fredrickson.
 It reprints – almost verbatim – the death hoax seen in the examples above, but does not cite Mediamass as a source.

 - India Today.
 This article debunks a Lady Gaga death hoax.
 It is dated May 27, 2013 and also closely mirrors the Mediamass article without credit.

 - International Business Times.
 After a real death hoax for Jackie Chan circulated online, IBT used the phony Mediamass story to debunk the rumor.
 Mediamass was not cited, and the article was later removed and blocked from the Internet Archive.

 - Epoch Times.
 In an article about numerous celebrity death hoaxes, this article does source Mediamass – but as a legitimate news source – and uses the phony “rep” statement in regards to an Eddie Murphy death hoax.